 The text on this HISTORY page is covered by the following licence

-If you are moored at the Royal Quays Marina your on the spot choices for eating and drinking are limited to the Earl of Zetland, a converted former passenger and cargo ferry.
-This is moored in the Marina and is a floating bar/restaurant.
+If you are moored at the Royal Quays Marina your on the spot choices for eating and drinking are limited to The Lock, which opened in the marina in 2018

 A short walk away is Brewster's, a family dining pub.

 Daytime coffees and snacks can be catered for at the Outlet Shopping Centre where there is a Thorntons, Le Petit Four and Costa Coffee.

 For those prepared to hike the 15 minute walk to North Shields the choices escalate dramatically, especially if you like Italian with at least three choices.
 Super fresh fish and chips are available near the Fish Quay, whilst there are several real ale pubs most of which serve food.

 Otherwise it's on the metro to Newcastle city centre.

 If you are moored at St Peter's Marina you will find a pub/restaurant on the spot.
 However a 15 minute walk will get you to the city centre where the choices are virtually unlimited....

 The Rough Guide to Britain placed Newcastle upon Tyne's nightlife as Great Britain's number one tourist attraction ???
 The city has a reputation for living it up large with numerous bars, restaurants and nightclubs for revellers to enjoy.
 It's also a popular destination for Stag and Hen parties.